sirisian/ecmascript-types/decoratorreplacement.md

 > a function is evaluable when its body reads only its parameters, constants, and
 > other evaluable functions.
 This is a static purity discipline rather than a
-> runtime sandbox — an evaluable function *cannot name* ambient mutable state,
+> runtime sandbox â€” an evaluable function *cannot name* ambient mutable state,
 > I/O, or nondeterminism, so there is nothing to escape from.
 It is the
 > proposal's answer to "running user JS in the compiler," and it is stricter and
 > cheaper than a jail.